USA Track & Field

 PROCESS

-Applicants must complete and submit the application form no later than December 15th.
-The NOC Executive Committee makes selections from among qualified applicants and notifies officials in late December.
-Grant recipients are assigned to a meet and crew, and are mentored and provided hands-on training at the competition venue.
+Applicants must complete and submit the application form no later than December 21th, 2025.
+The NOC Executive Committee makes selections from among qualified applicants and notifies officials in mid-January.
 Grant recipients are required to write a report of their experience and submit it to the NOC after the competition.

 QUESTIONS